Flexostat/Docs/UserManual/StartSoftware.md

 The Flexostat software depends on python 2.7.9 or later (3.x is untested and likely incompatible).

 1. Install the latest python 2.7.x from either your systems package repository or [python.org](http://python.org).
-Windows users can and probably should install [pythonxy](http://python-xy.github.io/) and skip the next step.
+Windows users can and probably should install [pythonxy](http://python-xy.github.io/) (or any other python distribution that includes numpy) and skip the next step.
 2. Install numpy following the directions at the [numpy website](http://www.numpy.org/)
+  * On some platforms you may be able to install numpy with
+    ```
+    sudo pip install numpy
+    ```
 3. Install pyserial and pygments using pip
   * From the command line, run (Note: Linux and MacOS may need to preceed these commands with `sudo`):
     ```